raw1z/amistad/README.markdown

     rake db:migrate

-If you are using Mongoig, you don't need a friendship model.
+If you are using Mongoid, you don't need a friendship model.
 Finally, activate __amistad__ in your user model :

     class User < ActiveRecord::Base
       include Amistad::FriendModel